fedspendingtransparency/usaspending-api/using_the_api.md

 * `exclude` - What fields to exclude from the return.
 Must be a list.
 * `filters` - An array of objects specifying how to filter the dataset.
 When multiple filters are specified in the root list, they will be joined via _and_
   * `field` - A string specifying the field to compare the value to.
 This supports Django's foreign key relationship traversal; therefore, `funding_agency__fpds_code` will filter on the field `fpds_code` for the referenced object stored in `funding_agency`.
   * `operation` - The operation to use to compare the field to the value.
 Some operations place requirements upon the data type in the values parameter, noted below.
+To negate an operation, use `not_`.
+For example, `not_equals` or `not_in`.
 The options for this field are:
     * `equals` - Evaluates the equality of the value with that stored in the field
       ```
       {